Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 The Copier reads the streams and forwards messages to loggers.

-Let's summarize what we learned about Docker logger system.
+Let’s summarize what we learned about the Docker logger system:

 • Docker generates another timestamp for every log message.

-• There could be a slight delay between when an application writes the message and docker timestamp.
-This delay depends on the how busy is your system.
+• There could be a slight delay between when an application writes the message and the Docker timestamp.
+This delay depends on how busy your system is.

-• We have not talked about that.
-But it is essential to know.
-If the Copier with the Logger isn't able to keep up with the number of logs, that might block standard output of the container.
-And that can result in the performance degradation of your application.
-You will not see spikes in the CPU usage, but peaks in IO wait.
+• We have not talked about this, but it is essential to know: If the Copier with the Logger isn’t able to keep up with the number of logs, it might block the standard output of the container.
+This can result in performance degradation of your application.
+You will not see spikes in CPU usage, but peaks in IO wait.

-• None of the timestamps represent an actual moment of time when the event happened.
+• None of the timestamps represent the actual moment when the event happened.

-• Logger drivers use the timestamp generated by the Docker.
+• Logger drivers use the timestamp generated by Docker.

-Our suggestion.
-Avoid generating timestamps with the logging libraries.
+Our suggestion: Avoid generating timestamps with logging libraries.
 Docker always attaches timestamps to the logs.
-That will help you to reduce disk space for storing the logs.
-And if you use logging systems where you pay for the amount of injected data (like AWS CloudWatch or Splunk), that will help you to reduce the cost.
+This will help you reduce disk space for storing the logs.
+And if you use logging systems where you pay for the amount of injected data (like AWS CloudWatch or Splunk), this will help you reduce costs.

 About Outcold Solutions